samturton2/DEV_ENV-Multi_machine_vagrant/README.md

 - Before starting the app we use our bash commands to declare the environment variable `DB_HOST` to direct the app to the db ip address and link the two
 - If you open the vagrant file in the main directory, you should see the `config.vm.provision` command (line 17)  telling the programme to run the provision installation commands once the virtual environment is up and running.
 - The final paragraph in the provision file are the commands to run the app, as you open the VM.
 Can # it out and enter manually if you dont want the app to run instantly.
+- line 30 - 35 is the process of syncing a reverse proxy file so that the app can run when the alias is typed straight into the url

 ##### db provision.sh
 - In this file we can see all shell commands to install the packages necessary